wecodemore/wp-downloader/README.md

 # Why?

-By using Composer to manage both WordPress core and plugins and themes and at same to time tell Composer to put  plugins and themes _inside_ WordPress default `/wp-content` folder is just **not** possible without issues.
+By using Composer to manage both WordPress core and plugins/themes and at same time to tell Composer to put plugins and themes _inside_ WordPress default `/wp-content` folder is just **not** possible without issues.

-Because, in short, every time WordPress is installed or updated, the _whole_ WordPress folder (so including `/wp-content` dir) is deleted the and so plugins and themes packages inside it are lost.
+Because, in short, every time WordPress is installed or updated, the _whole_ WordPress folder (so including `/wp-content` dir) is deleted and so plugins and themes packages inside it are lost.

 I have explored different ways to solve this issue, but it seems that the most simple way is just to avoid to treat WordPress as a regular Composer package, because - guess what - it is *not* a